vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/_index.md

 **codebase.**

-In this learning path you will build a greenfield Spring Boot application and deploy it on TAS.
+In this learning path you will build a greenfield Spring Boot application and deploy it on *Tanzu Application Service* (TAS).

 Then you will run it and maintain it in production.

-You will gain an understanding of how Tanzu Application Service (TAS) platform works, how its container orchestration compares to Kubernetes, and will recap some fundamentals of Spring and Spring Boot along the
+You will gain an understanding of how *Tanzu Application Service* platform works, how its container orchestration compares to Kubernetes, and will recap some fundamentals of Spring and Spring Boot along the